jcmf/gribbl/cli.coffee.md

     .parse process.argv
     if not opts.args.length then opts.help()

 Now do the stuff.
-Setting `nonull` lets us raise an errir if one of the arguments is the name of a file that doesn't exist.
+Setting `nonull` lets us raise an error if one of the arguments is the name of a file that doesn't exist.

     gulp = require 'gulp'